sandor-nemeth/k8s-api-gateway-demo/README.md

 # API Gateway demos

-This document tries to achieve a couple of goals:
+This project tries to achieve a couple of goals:

 1. Deploy [Kong], [Tyk] and [Ambassador] as kubernetes ingresses.
 2. Provide the following features to test:
     1. Ingress-based, domain and path driven access to services
-  2. graphical UI
+    2. A graphical UI (if exist)
     3. Authentication and access control configured in the gateway
 3. Use [Keycloak] as an authentication source

 ## Setup